Misba0019/ExpressIntro/README.md

 - Static assets (CSS, JS, images) are served from the `public` folder.
 - Example data is loaded from `data.json` and displayed on relevant pages.
 - Partials (like header, navbar, footer) are used for DRY and maintainable layouts.

 ---

+## Support
+If you find this project helpful, please consider visiting the repo and giving it a ⭐ star — it really helps!

+---